Table of Contents

 The next step in setting up a Building Materials Trading business in Dubai is selecting the right jurisdiction.
 If you want the freedom to trade directly across the UAE market and take on government projects, a Dubai Mainland license is recommended.

-Alternatively, Free Zones such as RAKEEZ, IFZA, or DAFZA offer benefits including full ownership, tax exemptions, and simplified processes.
+Alternatively, Free Zones such as RAKEZ, IFZA, or DAFZA offer benefits including full ownership, tax exemptions, and simplified processes.
 Still, they may limit onshore trading unless you appoint a local distributor.

-One of the most critical steps in setting up a Building Materials Trading in Dubai is choosing the correct business activity as per the official list provided by the Department of Economic Development (DED) or your chosen free zone.
+One of the most critical steps in setting up a Building Materials Trading in Dubai is choosing the correct business activity as per the official list provided by the Dubai Department of Economy and Tourism (DET) or your chosen free zone.

 For a Building Materials Trading License in Dubai, you must select an activity that accurately reflects your core offerings, such as trading in construction materials, sanitary products, insulation materials, wood, or heavy equipment.